MotusWTS/motusClient/inst/doc/upstream_api.md

      same project are ambiguous, then their ambigProjectID has only projectID1 not null.

-   - items in the return value are vectors:
+   - items in the return value are arrays:
       - ambigProjectID: (APID) a unique negative projectID representing the set {projectID1, ..., projectID6}
       - projectID1; first real (positive) project ID in the set (not null)